Choosing the right survey tool

 To make things easier we have also placed these features under the survey stages that they apply to.

-For more detailed information on question types and when best to use them in your questionnaire you may like to download our 'Ultimate Guide to Online Survey Question Types' which you can download from our eBooks collection page.
+For more detailed information on question types and when best to use them in your questionnaire you may like to read our 'Ultimate Guide to Online Survey Question Types' which you can download from our eBooks collection page.

 Other valuable features for survey creation